gvwilson/thirdbit/_posts/2006/2006-02-02-please-tell-me-python-logging-isnt-supposed-to-work-this-way.md

 <p>Hm: <a href="http://www.python.org/doc/2.4.1/lib/multiple-destinations.html">http://www.python.org/doc/2.4.1/lib/multiple-destinations.html</a>
 suggests that what I ought to do is create a new handler object, configure it, and stick it back into the logging framework.
-This seems clumsy---which might explain why nobody I know ever uses the logging library.
+This seems clumsy—which might explain why nobody I know ever uses the logging library.
 I hope someone can tell me that there's an easier way...</p>